 The online lyrics show that last line as, “With a mere step in the mountain to a light,” a phrase that defies syntactic gravity.
 This is a man who lives in his head (the mountain), and when he walks the streets or through the rooms at the Royal Academy, he remains detached, introverted, oblivious to everything and everyone except a sense that something is missing, something captured by the image of a light wrapped in mist.
 Craise Finton Kirk is modern man, lost and endlessly searching for meaning, the faceless invisible man who faces overwhelming evidence of his irrelevance every single day:

 Even in the morning when he slept

 Something good was missing

 And nothing very much to see

-The concluding verse synthesizes the major themes, contradictions and false appearances that marks this man’s life:
+The concluding verse synthesizes the major themes, contradictions and false appearances that mark this man’s life:

 Talks about the place he’d like to go

 And you never see the worrying and hurrying and that makes a person slow